Dual Degree Engineering 3+3 Pathway with Washington University

 - 2

-Students pursuing the Mechanical and Electrical Engineering pathway are highly recommended to be a physics major.
+Students pursuing the Mechanical or Electrical Engineering pathways are highly encouraged to be a physics major at Drake.

 Students may transfer courses from Washington University towards their Drake University majors based on advisor approval.
 Students must complete their capstone before transferring to Washington University, if their major requires a capstone.